Department of Health and Rehabilitation Sciences

 OTHS 6115.
 Rural Practice: Population and Context.
 1 Credit Hour (Lecture: 1 Hour, Lab: 0 Hours).

-Focus on rural communities and contexts in occupational therapy service delivery and practice.
-Focus on social determinants of health, community and population needs.
-Introduction to rural populations and accessibility to health services.
+Focus on local, rural communities and contexts as it impacts occupational therapy practice, service, and accessibility.
+Focus on social determinants of health and community population needs.
+Introduction to rural populations, social determinants of health, and accessibility to health services.
 May include observations and engagement in local community.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6124.
 Interdisciplinary Practice 2.
 1 Credit Hour (Lecture: 1 Hour, Lab: 0 Hours).